mozilla-services/antenna/docs/deploy.rst

 ============================================

 Antenna saves the crash to the crash storage system you specify.
-We save our crashes to AWS S3.
+We save our crashes to Google Cloud Storage.

 Then it publishes the crash to the designated crash queue.
-We queue crashes for processing with AWS SQS.
-The processor pulls crash report ids to process from the AWS SQS queue.
+We queue crashes for processing with Google Cloud Pub/Sub.
+The processor pulls crash report ids to process from Pub/Sub.

 Troubleshooting